 Water outages vary from 20 minutes to 12 hours or more depending on the work being completed.
 Notices will state the estimated water outage duration for the planned work or emergency repair.
-While Denver Water and its contractors strive to complete the work within the stated timeframe, there are times when a longer outage may be required due to complications or unforeseen circumstances.
+While Denver Water and its contractors strive to complete the work within the stated time frames, there are times when a longer outage may be required due to unforeseen circumstances.

 Crews will not notify you when the water is turned back on.
-You should periodically turn on a cold-water faucet to check for running water.
-A constant and steady flow will indicate the work is complete.
-It is possible you may get bursts of air out of faucets along with water, particularly on higher floors.
-That is normal and will clear after a minute or so.
+Turn on cold water periodically to check for running water.
+A constant and steady flow will indicate work is complete.
+It is possible you may notice bursts of air out of faucets along with water, particularly on higher floors.
+This is normal and will clear after approximately one minute of running the water.

-There is noise and or debris when I turned my water back on.
-What should I do?
+What if there is noise or debris when I turn my water back on?